Qualifications

 She has practiced in Canberra since 1995 as a clinical anaesthetist in cardiac, vascular, orthopaedic, urology, ophthalmology, pain management and general surgery.

 Outside clinical anaesthesia practice, Dr Viliunas is interested in the assessment of advanced learners in medicine and was an examiner for 12 years (2001-2012) and Chair for 2 years (2010-2011) of the final fellowship examination in anaesthesia of the Australian and New Zealand College of anaesthetists.
-She is currently involved in the preparation of anaesthesia registrars and overseas trained anaesthetists for their qualifying examinations and is enrolled in the Harvard Medical School Postgraduate “Training to Teach Medicine” program.
+She is currently involved in the preparation of anaesthesia registrars and overseas trained anaesthetists for their qualifying examinations and has completed the Harvard Medical School Postgraduate “Training to Teach Medicine” program.

-As chair of the Australian Society of Anaesthetists’ (ASA) Education committee, Dr Viliunas contributed to the launch of ASAEd: on-line education for anaesthetists and exam preparation for candidates in 2020 during the pandemic.
+Dr Viliunas contributed to the launch of ASAEd as part of her work with the ASA Education committee: on-line education for anaesthetists and exam preparation for candidates in 2020 during the pandemic.

 She is a regular lecturer and examiner for the Australian National University Medical School.
 Dr Viliunas participates in the ANU Medical School admission interviews for domestic and overseas applicants.